 In this major, you will acquire multicultural perspectives as you learn about the influence of class, race and ethnicity, gender, and culture on human development and family patterns.

 You'll develop a deep foundation in theoretical and practical Sociology and Psychology.
 Classes integrate supervised experiential learning with knowledge acquired in the classroom.

-The program provides you with a strong foundation in family and developmental studies that will prepare you for graduate studies and work in a broad range of professions.
+The Child Studies program provides you with a strong foundation in family and developmental studies that will prepare you for graduate studies or work in a broad range of professions.

 This course focuses on human growth and development from conception through early adolescence.
 Emphasized are the characteristic stages of physical, language, cognitive, and social-emotional development considered from various theoretical perspectives.
 Also considered are the broad range of children's abilities and needs; the influence of family structures on personality and behavior; and common health problems, including substance abuse, as these impact development.
 Students must fulfill the certification-related competencies assigned to the course in order to receive a passing grade.

 Sociology and Social Change

 Tuition and Fees